JonasKVJ/Buy-Sell_Website_SFSU/README.md

-## Main responsibilities ##
+## Main Responsibilities ##

 - Create a functional Registration form, which integrates with the MySQL database, using the MVC design pattern
 - Verify that any new users are added to the database, and that new users can only sign up according to a validated input format

-## Technologies and skills ##
+## Technologies and Skills ##
-Bootstrap, PHP, HTML5, CSS, JavaScript & JQuery, SQL, MySQL Workbench, MVC, SCRUM, collaboration, Git & Github, LAMP, AWS, CodeIgniter, Netbeans, simple Terminal commands, SSH
+Bootstrap, PHP, HTML5, CSS, JavaScript & JQuery, SQL, MySQL Workbench, MVC, SCRUM, Collaboration, Git & Github, LAMP, AWS, CodeIgniter, Netbeans, Terminal, SSH